 Stretch marks are two words that are universally despised by all women.
 Just about every woman who has had a child or who has gained and then lost weight has stretch marks.
 And despite promises, salves and creams applied topically have no impact on changing them.

-But Dr. Kronberg and Dr. Zhang use the N-Lite/Regenlite Laser to decrease the appearance of stretch marks, especially newer stretch marks.
+But Dr. Kronberg uses the N-Lite/Regenlite Laser to decrease the appearance of stretch marks, especially newer stretch marks.

 What are stretch marks?

 Stretch marks are long, narrow streaks, stripes, or lines that develop on the skin, but are a different color/tone than the surrounding skin.
 They form due to sudden stretching of the skin and are almost universal with women, and some men.